Joe Vitale (ice hockey)

-Joseph Dominic Vitale (born August 20, 1985) is an American former professional ice hockey player and the current radio color analyst for the St. Louis Blues.
+Joseph Dominic Vitale (born August 20, 1985) is an American former professional ice hockey player and the current radio and television color analyst for the St. Louis Blues.
 Vitale was drafted 195th overall in the 2005 NHL Entry Draft by the Pittsburgh Penguins, with whom he made his NHL debut.
 He also played with the Arizona Coyotes.

 Playing career

 Amateur

 As a youth, Vitale played in the 1999 Quebec International Pee-Wee Hockey Tournament with the St. Louis Blues minor ice hockey team.

 Vitale graduated from Christian Brothers College High School in St. Louis, Missouri, where he was part of three state championships and two undefeated seasons.
 He also played for the St. Louis Jr. Blues of the Central States Hockey League for two seasons, including a national championship in 2003–04.
 In 2004–05, he played for the Sioux Falls Stampede of the United States Hockey League.

 On July 30, 2005, Vitale was drafted by the Penguins with the 195th selection in the 2005 NHL Entry Draft.
 He enrolled in Northeastern University and began his college career as a freshman for the Huskies in 2005–06.
 He was named Hockey East Rookie of the Week in February and received Northeastern's Ed Arrington Memorial Rookie of the Year Award.
 In 2006–07, he was named alternate captain of the squad as a sophomore and was named to Hockey East's All-Academic Team.
 As a junior in 2007–08, he was named All-New England and New England's Most Improved Player, was named to the All-Hockey East Second Team, and was Northeastern's Most Valuable Player.
 Vitale's college career concluded when Northeastern lost to Cornell in the first round of the NCAA tournament, Northeastern's first trip to the NCAA tournament in 15 years.
 He finished his career at Northeastern with 34 goals and 60 assists for 94 points and 268 penalty minutes in 143 games.